-Progress on prioritised actions is overseen by the Economic Development, Waste Management and Human Resources Cabinet Advisory Group (CAG).
-The group is chaired by the Councillor Roy Galley (Portfolio Holder) and meets approximately every 8 weeks.
+Progress on prioritised actions is overseen by the Climate Change, Public Health and Community Leadership Cabinet Advisory Group (CAG).
+The group is chaired by Councillor Pam Doodes (Portfolio Holder) and meets approximately every 8 weeks.

 As a resident

 We all have a role to play if we are to achieve our target of net-zero emissions as a district, county and country by 2050 or sooner.
 There is a lot of information available online to help you reduce your own emissions:

 Our Energy Efficiency pages give some great advice on practical actions you can take at home to improve energy efficiency and reduce your bills.

 The Energy Saving Trust has information on changes that you can make to save energy.
 This includes ‘quick wins’ like understanding your bills to larger projects like boiler replacement or installing solar panels.